BSNL JAO Exam Results 2017 declared: Check merit list now

 - Go to externalbsnlexams.com

-- Click on results link
+- Click on the results link

 - Enter required details